What Are Kegel Exercises?

-Sit on the toilet and try to pee.
+Try to pee.
 Once urine starts to flow, squeeze your muscles to hold it in.
-You should feel the muscles inside your vagina “lift.”
+You should feel the muscles lift.
+Another way is to squeeze the muscles that stop you from passing gas.
 You just did one Kegel.
 Relax the muscle and do it again.

 Start slowly.
 Try squeezing your pelvic floor muscles for 3 seconds, then release for 3 seconds.
 Do this 10 times in a row.
 That’s one set.
 If you can’t do 10, do as many as you can and build up over time.
 Try to work up to one set of 10 Kegels two to three times a day.

-Most women who do Kegels regularly see results (such as reduced urine leakage) within a few weeks or months.
-If you’re still concerned about your prolapse or don’t feel your symptoms are getting better, talk to your doctor about other treatments.
+Most women who do Kegels regularly see results, like fewer urine leaks, within a few weeks or months.
+If you’re still concerned about a prolapse or don’t feel your symptoms are getting better, talk to your doctor about other treatments.

 Kegels are safe, but it’s still important to be careful.
 Here’s what to watch out for: